rlucioni/blog/content/posts/s3-deployment-with-travis.md

 ## IAM User

 Start by making AWS credentials for Travis.
 Do this by creating an [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) user.
-First, navigate to the "Security Credentials" page.
+From the AWS Management Console, navigate to the "Security Credentials" page.

 ![Navigating AWS menu to the security credentials page]({filename}../images/aws-security-credentials-menu.png)